 He also revealed that Sodom and Gomorrah, and the cities round about them in like manner, giving themselves over to fornication (or sexual immorality), going after strange flesh (homosexuality), were set forth for an example, suffering the punishment of eternal fire (Jude 1:7).

 Sodom and Gomorrah are often mentioned in the scriptures as examples of God's severe judgment on sexual sin, in particular sexual perversion.
 For the believer in Christ to be the salt of the earth; or the light of the world, there is a need for separation from worldly elements that would dwarf such effectiveness.

 James, a servant of God and of the Lord Jesus Christ asked: Does a fountain send forth at the same place sweet water and bitter?
 Can the fig tree, bear olive berries?
 Either a vine, figs?
 So can no fountain both yield salt water and fresh (James 3:11-12).

 This Scripture refers to one's chaste conversation; but could it not be in reference to one's commitment, as a Christian, living a separated life unto God?
 How can one identify themselves as a servant of the Lord without being Christlike in their daily walk (1 John 1:6)?
 What about testifying that one loves the Lord; with little or no separation from the world?
 Can a fountain send forth as the same place sweet water and bitter?

-Jesus said: Salt is good; but if the salt have lost its saltiness, what shall it be seasoned (Luke 14:34)?
+Salt is good; but if the salt have lost its saltiness, what shall it be seasoned (Luke 14:34)?
 This could be to illustrate the fact that one could lose out on what made them the salt of the earth to begin with.
-Once having possessed such a nature; allowing worldly elements to play into the picture, taking away one's previous commitment of a godly life in Christ.
+Once having possessed such a nature; allowing worldly elements to play into the picture, takes away one's previous commitment of a godly life in Christ.